-THIS AGREEMENT is made and entered into this day of , between , hereinafter referred to as t the Contractor , and , hereir nafter referred to as the District .
-REAS the Contractor is a nonprofit agency qualified to distribommunity, ute food to needy persons in The p arties hereby agree as follows: 1.
-TERM This Agreement is effective upon execution and shall remain by the parties hereto.
-Either party may terminate this Agree party five days advance written notification, delivered to its ment by providing the other 2.
-DUTIES OF THE DISTRICT The District shall make available to the Contractor at no cosleftover food items from the District's food service operation determined it has no further use.
-3. DUTIES OF THE CONTRACTOR The Contractor shall pick up the food items at times and plate parties as specified in paragraph 9, transport them as necessated to needy persons, all in a manner that complies with approximation. ary, and provide them at no 4.
-NONDISCRIMINATION Neither party shall employ discriminatory practices in its pe basis of race, color, religion, national origin, ancestry, sex, a 5.
-CONTRACTOR NOT AN OFFICER, EMPLOYEE, OR AC GENT OF THE DISTRICT While engaged in performance of this contract, the Contract or is an independent contractor and is not an officer, employee, or agent of the District.
+THIS AGREEMENT is made and entered into this day of

+, between , hereinafter referred

+to as the Contractor , and

+hereinafter referred to as the District .

+WHEREAS the Contractor is a nonprofit agency qualified to distribute food to needy persons in the community,

+The parties hereby agree as follows:

+1. TERM

+This Agreement is effective upon execution and shall remain in effect until terminated by the parties hereto.
+Either party may terminate this Agreement by providing the other party five days advance written notification, delivered to its last known address.

+2. DUTIES OF THE DISTRICT

+The District shall make available to the Contractor at no cost and on a nonexclusive basis leftover food items from the District's food service operation, for which the District has determined it has no further use.

+3. DUTIES OF THE CONTRACTOR

+The Contractor shall pick up the food items at times and places mutually agreeable to the parties as specified in paragraph 9, transport them as necessary, and provide them at no cost to needy persons, all in a manner that complies with applicable laws and regulations.

+4. NONDISCRIMINATION

+Neither party shall employ discriminatory practices in its performance hereunder on the basis of race, color, religion, national origin, ancestry, sex, age, or disability.

+5. CONTRACTOR NOT AN OFFICER, EMPLOYEE, OR AGENT OF THE DISTRICT

+While engaged in performance of this contract, the Contractor is an independent contractor and is not an officer, employee, or agent of the District.